opentraffic/reporter/README.md

 #  the arguments to the json type formatter are: uuid key, lat key, lon key, time key, accuracy and (optional) date format string
 #  note the last argument of both is a date string format, if your data is already an epoch timestamp you dont need to provide it
 #start up just the kafka reporter worker
-docker run -d --net opentraffic --name reporter-kafka reporter:latest \
+docker run -d --net opentraffic --name reporter-kafka opentraffic/reporter:latest \
   /usr/local/bin/reporter-kafka -b YOUR_KAFKA_BOOTSTRAP_SERVER_AND_PORT -r raw -i formatted -l batched -f 'sv,\\|,1,9,10,0,5,yyyy-MM-dd HH:mm:ss' -u http://reporter-py:8002/report? -v
 #tail some docker logs
 reporterpy=$(docker ps -a | grep -F reporter-py | awk '{print $1}')